View Document

 Program Enhancement Plans

 (23) Program Enhancement Plans (PEPs) are developed to apply improvements to programs following the submission of the Comprehensive Program Reviews.
-Annual Program Reviews include status updates which are completed by Program teams, led by Program Managers and endorsed by Deans or Heads of School and College Associate Deputy Vice-Chancellors, Learning and Teaching (or equivalent).
-For further information on Program Enhancement Plans, refer to the CAQE Resource Hub.
+Annual Program Reviews include status updates which are completed by Program teams, led by Program Managers, and endorsed by Deans or Heads of School and College Associate Deputy Vice-Chancellors, Learning and Teaching (or equivalent).
+For further information on Program Enhancement Plans, refer to the Program Enhancement Plan (PEP) for Program Reviews.

 Top of Page